 Mostly worn in dance competitions, “lavani” and Maharashtran folk dance.

 Marathi style of wearing sarees

 Traditional Maharashtrian Nauvari saree is worn without a petticoat and resembles a man’s dhoti or wrapped pants.
 The bottom with the pallu covering the bust.
 Instead of usual 5-6 meters the Nauvari saree is 8-9 meters in length.
-It looks very trendy and feminine and the best part about this saree is that it is easy to carry off- even by those who have never worn saree before!
+Saree looks very trendy and feminine.
+The best part about this saree is that it is easy to carry off- even by those who have never worn saree before!